 "Have you become so desperate to rid yourself of your position of Captain of the Kingsguard that you would go to such lengths?"

 Tyrion eyed his older brother closely.
-There was something broken in Jaime, no matter how hard he saw him trying to deny it.
+There was something broken in Jaime, no matter how hard he tried to deny it.
 He could smell it on his brother just as distinctly as the mud and shit he'd been stewing in for the past several days.
-Had Cersei finally pushed him to his limit?

 "What has Cersei done to you now?"

-A loaded question, Jaime thought with a sour grin.
+A loaded question, Jaime thought with a bitter grin.
 What hadn't his sister done to him in all their years together?